ihsaninh/ihsaninh/README.md

 ### Hi, there 👋

 My name is Ihsan Nurul Habib.
 I'm a Frontend Developer and also a Mobile Developer.
 I'm from Indonesia, living in Bogor and currently working at PT Meteor Inovasi Digital.
-I work with few technology, like React, React Native, Flutter, Vue, and also PHP with Laravel.
+I work with few technology, like React, React Native, Flutter, Vue, and also Angular.

 ### &#x270d; Blog & Writing